randombishop/fc_docs/readme.md

 * Who is most active in /data channel
 * Give me a bitcoin summary
 * Show me the funniest cast in tabletop channel

-And more functions are coming, I am thinking some fun stuff like:
+I am excited to add more functions too, I am thinking some fun stuff like:
 * What does @vitalik.eth post about?
 * What does @v like, reply or recast?
 * What are my favorite topics?
 * Psychoanalyze user @ted
 * Roast me!

+I open sourced the [repo](https://github.com/randombishop/fc_bots) and hope the community will propose and contribute more functions too!

 ## The Web App
 [https://www.datascience.art/](https://www.datascience.art/)